 A castle redisplayed

-The castle, encased in scaffolding is in fact only 100 years old, built as an ancestral family home for Julius Drewe, the founder of 'The Home and Colonial Stores' who retired a millionaire, aged just 33.
+The castle is in fact only 100 years old, built as an ancestral family home for Julius Drewe, the fonder of 'The Home and Colonial Stores' who retired a millionaire, aged just 33.

 Unfortunately Castle Drogo’s flat roof failed early on in its construction and has leaked ever since, by 2012 its steel infrastructure was under severe threat.
-We are now over half way through the project to make the castle watertight and are now about to embark on the last phase of building work continuing until 2018.
+The project to make the castle watertight reached the end in spring 2021.

 A vision realised

 Mr Drewe was an ambitious man, he wanted to create an imposing ancestral home situated on a granite outcrop overlooking Dartmoor.
-Castle Drogo certainly achieved this, and is a striking building, made entirely of granite complete with portcullis and arrow slits.
-It overlooks the deep Teign gorge and the view stretches to Haytor.
+Castle Drogo certainly achieved this, and is a striking building, made of granite, complete with portcullis and arrow slits.
+It overlooks the deep Teign Gorge and the view stretches to Haytor.